hu3agency/ep0_daoTeaching/README.md

 ### What's a LongPlay?
 A LongPlay can be thought of as a portfolio for the different decentralized projects a community creates.
 Each LP is ultimately a representation of each players exploration of their own creative interests.
 As players transform their realities, they get to see their LPs mirror their collective growth.

-LP0_polymathProcess uses GitHub to allows people to share book quotes that set the tone for their avatar and the environment in the story game our community is creating.
+In huStory, each LP represents a Kalpavriksha Tree in the expanding forest gardens we grow with out imaginations.
+We use GitHub to allow people to share book quotes that define the water, soil, and avatars that support each LPs growth and maturity.

 ### Memes and Meaning
 People add to huStory by sharing memes and music.
 As the game develops, the will branch into unexpected storylines that nobody will be able to predict, so we'll always have new ways to explore our minds, experiment with new ideas, and propose new ways for us to design society.